Banner

 PROGRAMME

-For this edition, the conference will come back to its signature format with a unique plenary session !
+For this edition, the conference will return to its signature format with a unique plenary session

-By comparison to multi-session conferences, the reduced number of oral presentations is associated to a highly selective reviewing process, that has been recognized as the ideal format:
+By comparison to multi-session conferences, the reduced number of oral presentations is associated with a highly selective reviewing process, which has been recognized as the ideal format:

-for auditors 👩⚖️, to which will be presented high impact research & innovation in the field
+• for attendees, to which will be presented high-impact research & innovation in the field

-for speakers 👩🏫, that will have the opportunity to reach the full attendance
+• for speakers, who will have the opportunity to reach the full attendance

 The conference will begin, on the Monday 26th morning, with introduction courses on the various aspects of photomechanics.
-Then, the core of the conference, from Monday 26th afternoon to Thursday 29th morning included, will be divided between:
+Then, the core of the conference, from Monday 26th afternoon to Thursday 29th morning, will be divided between:

 CONTACT